 In China, for example, people believe that acupuncture works because it balances energy in the body.
 Using needles, they redirect the flow of Qi or life energy.
 The key to success is to stimulate the correct points in the body for a specific problem.

 Western scientists also believe that the key to success with acupuncture is the placement of needles.
 However, they don’t believe that acupuncture therapy helps with the flow of energy.
 Instead, they believe that the needles stimulate nerves that send signals directly to the brain.

 For example, some of these nerves send signals to the brain to stimulate the release of dopamine and endorphins.
 The brain uses these same chemicals to improve mood and block pain.
 For this reason, acupuncture can treat mental disorders such as depression and aid pain management.

 How Does Acupuncture Help People Who Struggle With Addiction?

 With some proof to support the idea that acupuncture actually works, why do experts include it in addiction therapy services?
 The reason is that acupuncture helps people struggling with abuse in many ways.

 First, it helps with pain management.
 Pain is a common side effect that people experience during early therapy.
 Helping them deal with the pain can effectively increase their chances of becoming and staying sober.

 Second, acupuncture helps eliminate symptoms of other mental disorders such as depression.
 It’s very common for people who struggle with dependence to also struggle with other psychiatric disorders.
 For treatment to be effective, they need services that address both.

 Most rehab centers use dual diagnosis programs to treat such co-occurring disorders.
-Holistic options such as acupuncture therapy can be part of that to ease the symptoms of the mental disorders.
+Holistic options such as acupuncture therapy can be part of that to ease the symptoms of mental disorders.